 I live code techno (and other music) at algoraves around the world in venues and festivals such as Fortune Sound Club (Vancouver), Norberg Festival (Sweden), EarZoom Festival (Slovenia), Corsica Studios (London UK), Incubate Festival (NL) and have been written about in media such as Mixmag about my work in live coding.

 I've run the electronic music label, xylem records since 2012, and compose algorithmic, audio visual and film scores.
 In 2014, I won the Canada Council for the Arts Robert Fleming Prize for Outstanding Canadian Composer.

 I recently worked on the score for Anthropocene: The Human Epoch which premiered at the Toronto International Film Festival in 2018, Sundance Film Festival in 2019, Berlin International Film Festival in 2019, amongst others.
 Through the work on this film, I have been recently nominated for a Cinema Eye Honors award for Outstanding Score and was named in Sundance Institute's "18 Women Composers You Should Know" list in 2019.

-I currently lecture and research full time as a Lecturer (UK Equiv.
-Assistant Professor) at Falmouth University in Cornwall, United Kingdom, teaching and research in creative coding, music technology, and software engineering.
+I currently lecture and research full time as a Lecturer at Falmouth University in Cornwall, United Kingdom, teaching and research in creative coding, music technology, and software engineering.
 I am also a visiting researcher with the Institute for Globally Distributed Open Research and Education.